Acquisition of NBC Universal by Comcast: Approval and closure of acquisition

 On January 18, 2011, the FCC and the United States Department of Justice (DOJ) approved the acquisition.
 Four months later, Meredith Attwell Baker, the FCC commissioner who approved the deal, was hired as a lobbyist by Comcast.
 Upon the completion of the acquisition, which took place on January 28, NBC Universal was slightly renamed to "NBCUniversal", with the change intended to reflect "unity" between NBC and Universal Studios.
 Comcast and GE formed the joint venture holding company NBCUniversal, LLC on the same day.
 NBC Universal, Inc. became a wholly owned subsidiary of the holding company and was renamed NBCUniversal Media, LLC on January 29.

 Comcast agreed to offer an internet service plan for qualifying low-income families for at least three years as part of the acquisition.
 The plan, "Internet Essentials", initially offered a 1.5-megabit connection for $9.95 per month (increased to 5 megabits in 2013) with no activation or equipment fees, as well as an opportunity to purchase a discounted netbook and receive free "internet training".
 Of an estimated 2.60 million households eligible for the program, about 0.22 million households participated in the program as of June 2013.
 Comcast stated that the program would accept new customers for the duration of the mandate.
 In March 2014, as he met with FCC concerning a proposal to acquire Time Warner Cable, Comcast vice president David Cohen told reporters that the Internet Essentials program would be extended indefinitely.

 Comcast intended to buy out the rest of GE's stake in NBCUniversal over the following seven years.
 Ownership remained split at 51%–49% for two years, and later, on February 12, 2013, Comcast announced its intention to complete the purchase all at once and assume 100% ownership of the company by the end of March.
 The deal was officially completed on March 19.

 Scale of new company

-The merger expanded Comcast's scale significantly; Comcast's position as a cable television provider produced vertical integration with its ownership of NBC Universal's broadcast television and cable networks, while Comcast's existing cable networks (which included E!, Golf Channel, and Versus) were horizontally integrated with the television properties of NBC Universal.
-Mark Leccese of The Boston Globe noted that the combined company consisted of "10 TV and movie production studios (including Universal Pictures), 20 cable channels, 11 regional broadcast TV stations, 15 Telemundo stations, nine regional sports cable networks, one regional news cable station (New England Cable News), a whole bunch of websites, two pro sports teams in Philadelphia and two arenas, a food service vendor, a ticket agency, and four theme parks.
+The merger expanded Comcast's scale significantly; Comcast's position as a cable television provider produced vertical integration with its ownership of NBC Universal's broadcast television and cable networks, while Comcast's existing cable networks (which consisted of E!, Style Network, PBS Kids Sprout, G4, Golf Channel, and Versus) and regional sports networks were horizontally integrated with the television properties of NBC Universal.
+Mark Leccese of The Boston Globe noted that the combined company consisted of "10 TV and movie production studios (including Universal Pictures), 20 cable channels, 11 regional broadcast TV stations, 15 Telemundo stations, 9 regional sports cable networks, one regional news cable station (New England Cable News), a whole bunch of websites, two pro sports teams in Philadelphia and two arenas, a food service vendor, a ticket agency, and four theme parks.
 And some other stuff."